IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 I am leaving it intact to provide background information and ways of doing things that may be of use in future.

-The processes described here are superceeded by the Gen-Root.cmd and Gen-host.cmd in the Proxy project.
+The processes described here are superceeded by the Gen-Root.cmd and Gen-host.cmd.

 # Using LetsEncrypt

+## Resources
 https://dev.to/herocod3r/configuring-ssl-on-an-aspnet-core-docker-container-1c9l
 https://docs.microsoft.com/en-us/aspnet/core/security/docker-https?view=aspnetcore-5.0
 https://runnable.com/blog/how-to-use-lets-encrypt-on-kubernetes